YusaGozlukAdam/Bloxflip-Smart-Bet/README.md

-# tool is dont predict %100, pls stop in discord channel
+# tool is dont predict %100, pls stop spam in discord channel
 ----------------------------------------------------------------------